sergitopereira/csvappender/README.md

-# fileappender
+# csvappender
 Combines files from two directories.
-Test directories must have the  same filename with sufix _test_data
+Test directories must have the  same filename with sufix _test_data.csv

 Example